CMSgov/bcda-app/README.md

 #### Benchmark Testing

 Benchmark tests live in *_test.go files.
 They do not run as part of the normal testing suite.
-To note the existing benchmark test assumes that you have existing data int he DB (ie have run `make load-fixtures`).
+To note the existing benchmark test assumes that you have existing data in the DB (ie have run `make load-fixtures`).
 In order to run them you can do the following:
 ```
 docker compose -f docker-compose.test.yml run tests go test -v ./... -bench=. -benchtime=10x -run=^$ -benchmem
 ```